Attach a VLAN to a Linode

 -

-Fill out all desired configuration options in the form that appears, until reaching the Attach a VLAN section.
-See the Creating a Compute Instance guide for more information.
+Fill out all desired configuration options in the form that appears, until reaching the Networking section.
+See the Creating a Linode guide for more information.

 VLANs are not available in all regions.
 If the Attach a VLAN section isn't visible, see the Availability section on the VLANs Overview page.